Azure-Samples/billing-dotnet-webapp-multitenant/README.md

     git clone https://github.com/Azure-Samples/billing-dotnet-webapp-multitenant/

 ### Step 3:  Edit and Build the sample in Visual Studio
-After you've configured your tenant and downloaded the sample app, you will need to go into the local sub directory in which the Visual Studio solution is stored (typically in `<your-git-root-directory>\billing-dotnet-webapp-multitenant`), and open the `ConsoleApp-Billing-MultiTenant.sln` Visual Studio solution.
+After you've configured your tenant and downloaded the sample app, you will need to go into the local sub directory in which the Visual Studio solution is stored (typically in `<your-git-root-directory>\billing-dotnet-webapp-multitenant\WebApp-Billing-MultiTenant`), and open the `ConsoleApp-Billing-MultiTenant.sln` Visual Studio solution.
 Upon opening, navigate to the `web.config` file and update the following key/value pairs, using your "Client ID" GUID and the client "Key" configuration information from earlier.
 NOTE: It's very important that all values match your configuration!

     <add key="ida:ClientID" value="ENTER-CLIENT-ID-GUID" />
     <add key="ida:Password" value="ENTER-CLIENT-KEY" />